wethegit/wtc-modal-view/README.md

 #### optionalClass(className)

-Sets an optional class name on the modal for custom styling Setter.
-Usage: `optionalClass = "modal--myclass"`
+Sets an optional class name on the modal for custom styling.
+Setter.
+Usage: `modalInstance.optionalClass = "modal--myclass"`